 Section 37 of the Law complements the idea that “examination and issue of a patent are no guarantee that the patent is enforceable”.
 So the issuing of a patent by the Commissioner is not unassailable evidence of its validity.
 All it teaches is that the Commissioner thought it should have been granted.
 Appeal 47/87 Hasam Maarachot (Blocking Systems) Reliable Defence Ltd. vs. Bachri, p.d.
 45(4) 194, 201-202 (1991).
 However the burden of proof is on the shoulders of the requester for cancellation (Appeal 665/84 Sanofi vs. Unipharm Ltd, p.d.
 41(4) 729, 736 (1987), Appeal 700/78 Issesco International Solar Energy Company Ltd. vs Banit, p.d.
 34(1) 757, 763, (1979).

 See also Cancellation Ruling for Comperless Ltd. vs. Mobidum Ltd., 19 August 2008 paragraph 38, Cancellation Ruling 148492 “Mishkan Tchelet (Indigo Tabernacle) Industries vs. “Keter” (Crown) Ritual Items Ltd, 8 March 2009, paragraph 54 and Cancellation proceeding 157035 Tzachi Oz Airconditioning vs. Moshe Lavie et al., 5 March 2017.

 The basis for a patent cancellation request is essentially the reason for which the patent application can be opposed, and the justifications are listed in section 31 of the Law.
-From these, the most common are lack of Novelty, lack of Inventive Step, greedy claiming and lack of clarity of the claims.
+Of these, the most common reasons are lack of Novelty, lack of Inventive Step, greedy claiming and lack of clarity of the claims.

 Is this an invention?